Share this article

 The session touched on a powerful metaphor for managing feedback and stakeholder communication: the iceberg model.
 Your customers and shareholders do not need to see everything happening inside your company.
 They need to see the polished tip.
 The clean interface.
 The progress update.
 The milestone reached.

 Below the waterline, your team is dealing with bug fixes, infrastructure decisions, internal debates, failed experiments, and late-night problem solving.
 That is normal.
 That is healthy.
 But exposing all of that complexity to external stakeholders creates confusion, not confidence.
-Think of it like a movie set.
-The audience sees the finished scene.
-They do not need to see the forty takes, the broken prop, and the director arguing with the cinematographer.

 Internally, however, the session emphasized the value of shareholder value mapping.
 This means understanding what each internal stakeholder cares about and ensuring they have visibility into the parts of the operation that matter to them.
 Your CTO needs different information than your investors, who need different information than your early adopter community.